The Two Kinds of Faith

 Here are some additional illustrations of the daily working of natural faith, to help you see more clearly what I mean by “natural faith.”
 By our natural faith, we believe that if we turn the ignition key, the car will start, and so we do it “on faith.”
 By our natural faith, we believe that the chair we are about to sit on will be strong enough to support our weight, and so, by faith, we “take a seat.”
 By our natural faith, we believe that if we put a dollar bill into a change machine, it will return four quarters, and in it goes.
-And by our natural faith we believe that the peaches we see at the supermarket will be juicy, sweet and tasty, and so into the cart (“buggy” in the South) they go.
-We are all very familiar with this natural faith.
+By our natural faith we believe that the peaches we see at the supermarket will be juicy, sweet and tasty, and so into the cart (“buggy” in the South) they go.
+And, by our natural faith, we believe that the pilot will get us safely to our destination, and so we board the airplane.
+We are all very familiar with this “natural faith.”

 So we see that natural faith enables us to operate successfully and productively in this natural, material world in which we live.
 It helps us to overcome daily uncertainties that would otherwise paralyze us with fear and render us helpless.

-While natural faith is a necessary part of successful and productive living in this natural world, it is not perfect, as witnessed by the fact that the car doesn’t always start, the chair doesn’t always hold, the change machine doesn’t always return four quarters and the peaches are not always juicy, sweet and tasty.
-And still, we continue to use it.
+While natural faith is a necessary part of successful and productive living in this natural world, it is not perfect, as witnessed by the fact that the car doesn’t always start, the chair doesn’t always hold, the change machine doesn’t always return four quarters, the peaches are not always juicy, sweet and tasty, and the airplane does not always arrive safely at its destination.
+And still, we continue to use our natural faith.
 What choice do we have, really?

 But there is another kind of faith, sometimes referred to as “saving faith.”
-Jesus taught that saving faith comes from God in Matthew 16:17 – “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven”, and in John 6:64-66 – “But there are some of you who do not believe.”
+Saving faith is the gift of God that enables us to believe the truth of the gospel of Jesus Christ.
+Jesus taught that saving faith comes from God in Matthew 16:17, “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven”, and in John 6:64-66, “But there are some of you who do not believe.”
 For Jesus knew from the beginning who they were who did not believe, and who would betray Him.
 And He said, “Therefore I have said to you that no one can come to Me unless it has been granted to him by My Father.”